"What are anxiety medications and how do they work?

 - What should I avoid while taking buspirone (Buspar)?

 - What other drugs will affect buspirone (Buspar)?

 What should I discuss with my healthcare provider before taking buspirone (Buspar)?

-Do not this medication if you are allergic to buspirone, or if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take buspirone before the MAO inhibitor has cleared from your body.
+Do not use buspirone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 - kidney disease; or